AliciaFrederick/Call-of-the-Netherdeep/content/DM Only/Notes/Campaign Outline.md

 	- Allegiance of Allsight
 		- 4 - The Double Agent
 		- 5 - Scout the Rift
-	- Library if the Cobalt Soul
+	- Consortium of the Vermilion Dream
-		- 4 -
+		- 4 - Key to the Netherdeep
-		- 5 -
+		- 5 - Slay the Aboleth
-	- Consortium of the Vermillion Dream
+	- Library of the Cobalt Soul
 		- 4 -
 		- 5 -